DavidTchanturia/MyHomeParser/README.md

 # Myhome.ge parser
 ## Using beautiful soup, a task for Making Science - Sweeft

-This is a pipeline design that parses $${\color{green}myhome.ge}$$, Georgian real estate website.
+This is a pipeline design that parses $${\color{green}myhome.ge}$$ Georgian real estate website.
 The program parses information about selling properties in Tbilisi.
 The info that you will be getting:
 - seller name
 - seller number
 - property price